rseah145/smw-term2/lesson_6/Theory.md

 Procedure for deleting policy objects
 * <b>Unassign</b> the IPsec policy in the GPO
-* Wait 24 hrs to ensure that the cchange is propagated
+* Wait 24 hrs to ensure that the change is propagated
 * Delete the GPO

 <br>